relationalexistence/UCF-GUTT/example/README.md

 arithmetic, Python standard library only, runs as a CLI or imports cleanly into a notebook or larger pipeline.

+For a demo-first tour with output included, see [Public Math Core](https://relationalexistence.com/public-math-core).
+For the API and the Q-vs-R reasoning, read on.

 This module is a *companion* to the Coq library, not a substitute for it.
 The proofs live in Coq.
 The Python lets a reader see what the formal theorems are asserting, on concrete inputs, with the same constructive